Universal-Omega/DynamicPageList3/README.md

 ##See Also
 ###Further Reading
 DPL can do much more than we can explain here.
-A complete '''[http://help.gamepedia.com/DPL:Manual manual]''' is available with full parameter documentation.
+A complete **[manual](http://help.gamepedia.com/DPL:Manual)** is available with full parameter documentation.

 {{Languages}}